This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 - Pain medicine will decrease or take away your pain.
 Do not wait until the pain is severe to ask for your medicine.
 Pain medicine can make you dizzy or sleepy.
-Prevent falls by calling a caregiver when you want to get out of bed or if you need help.
+Prevent falls by calling a healthcare provider when you want to get out of bed or if you need help.

 - You may have an allergic reaction to the bone cement.
 Your nerves and spinal cord may be damaged.
 Spinal cord damage may cause you to leak spinal fluid.
 This can cause paralysis.
 You may be bruised or get an infection after surgery.
 Vertebrae that are near the surgery area may break.
 Cement may leak into your spinal cord, kidneys, and blood vessels.
 Cement leaks may travel into your lungs and brain.
 This can be life-threatening.